 Want to create a striking poster design?
-Take a look at these beautiful vintage designs to inspire you...
+Take a look at these beautiful vintage posters to inspire you...

 American artist David Klein designed and illustrated dozens of posters for Howard Hughes’ Trans World Airlines (TWA) during the 1950s and 1960s.
 In 1957, this stunning TWA poster of New York City became part of the permanent collection of the MoMA (Museum of Modern Art) in NYC.
 In many of Klein's designs, he used bright colours and shapes in an abstract style to depict famous landmarks and scenes of cities around the world.
 Best known for his influential work in the field of travel advertising, Klein's iconic images are much imitated.

 Created in 1928, Jean D'ylen was the artist behind this beautiful Art Deco poster design.
 Influenced heavily Italian poster art designer Leonetto Cappiello, much of D'ylen's work features large colourful images on a contsrasting background, this striking beer poster being a prime example.